AmberELEC/website/docs/System-Laserdisc.md

 ## Overview

 - This emulator supports arcade and home LaserDisc games.
-It supports games in both Daphne and Hypseus Singe (a.k.a.
-Singe 1) formats
+It supports both Daphne games and Singe games
 - Emulator/Core: [Hypseus-Singe](https://github.com/DirtBagXon/hypseus-singe)
 - Path: `/roms/laserdisc`
 - Extensions: `.ld`, `.daphne`

 ## Setup

-Hypseus-Singe supports two different game formats: Daphne and Hypseus Singe (a.k.a.
-Singe 1).
-Each of these formats has different games that they support, though there is some overlap.
+Hypseus-Singe supports two different game formats: Daphne and Singe.
+Each of these formats has different games that they support.
 Daphne is emulation, and uses a rom dump of the arcade machine to function.
 Singe is simulation, and combines video files with LUA code to simulate the machines.

-The Daphne format is a little more complicated, and requires a rom file that goes in the `laserdisc/roms` directory and a `.daphne` folder that contains resources for Daphne configuration.
+The Daphne format is a little more complicated to use, and requires a rom file that goes in the `laserdisc/roms` directory and a `.daphne` folder that contains resources for Daphne configuration.

-The Hypseus Singe format is more self-contained, and requires a `.ld` folder that contains all the resources that the game requires to run.
+The Singe format is more self-contained, and requires a `.ld` folder that contains all the resources that the game requires to run.

 ### Daphne Games